HL7/fhir-pdmp/input/pagecontent/index.md

 </div>
 <p></p>

-To support varying regulatory requirements, PDMP response supports both the PDMP history as discrete data and a URL pointing to the PDMP history rendered (fully-formatted) to regulatory requirements.
+<mark>To support varying regulatory requirements,</mark> PDMP response supports both the PDMP history as discrete data and a URL pointing to the PDMP history rendered (fully-formatted) to regulatory requirements.

 This guide provides both RESTful operation and messaging submission methods to match implementers' particular environments as described [here](submission-options.html).

 This Implementation Guide is intended to be used in the United States.
 It reflects US pharmacy processes and conventions.

 ### Out of Scope
-**Hubs and Integration Facilitators**
+**<mark>Hubs and Integration Facilitators</mark>**
-The inter-PDMP hubs and Integration Facilitators in Figure 1 may be associated with either the PDMP Requestor or the PDMP Responder in Figure 2, depending upon the implementation.
+<mark>The inter-PDMP hubs and Integration Facilitators in Figure 1 may be associated with either the PDMP Requestor or the PDMP Responder in Figure 2, depending upon the implementation.
 They are not specifically addressed as separate entities in this Implementation Guide.

 **Other interactions** between PDMP ecosystem parties, including parties not depicted in Figure 1, are ***out of scope*** for this Implementation Guide.
 These exchanges include, but are not limited to:
 - data exchange between PDMPs